pgulb/landlubber/README.md

 ```shell
 task
 ```
-There are some useful tasks, for example port-forwarding services
+There are some useful tasks, for example port-forwarding grafana service:
 ```shell
 task grafana
 ```